The time for action is now!

 Our institute works across local, state and national initiatives and can support the coordination needed to deliver successful responses to the communities we serve.

-We acknowledge all people who have direct experience of suicide, including those who have attempted suicide and those bereaved by suicide.
-The voice of people with lived experience is essential in developing our suicide prevention work.
+We acknowledge all people who have direct experience of suicide, including those who have attempted suicide, those bereaved by suicide and those caring for someone who has attempted suicide.
+The voice of people with lived and living experience is essential in developing our suicide prevention work.

 We acknowledge the traditional owners of the land we live and work on and pay our respects to elders past, present and future.
 We also pay our respects to the Aboriginal and Torres Strait Islander services and communities who support our work and partner with us to reduce the impact of suicide across Australia.